shubhamnaidu18/90DaysOfDevOps/2025/git/01_Git_and_Github_Basics/week-4-challenge/solution.md

 git pull origin main

+Note: For the above task, I followed these steps:

+Added the remote origin using the HTTPS URL of my 90DaysOfDevOps repository:

+git remote add origin <your-repo-url>
+Then I updated the remote URL (if already set) using:

+git remote set-url origin <your-repo-url>
+These steps should be done from the root (main) folder of your repository — i.e., 90DaysOfDevOps.

+Once that’s done, navigate to the week-4-challenge folder, make your changes, and push them using:

+git push origin master

 Task 4: Explore Your Commit History

 View the Git Log:
 Check your commit history using: git log
 Take note of the commit hash and details as you will reference these in your documentation.

 Task 5: Advanced Branching and Switching
 Create a New Branch: